rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And the ten horns that you saw are ten kings who have not yet received royal power, but they are to receive authority as kings for one hour, together with the beast. ^1712

-These are of one mind, and they hand over their power and authority to the beast. ^1713
+These are of one mind and hand over their power and authority to the beast. ^1713

 They will make war on the Lamb, and the Lamb will conquer them, for he is Lord of lords and King of kings, and those with him are called and chosen and faithful. ^1714